Share

 Dependent upon the potential offense, when a federal investigation begins, some of the largest and most comprehensive investigative organizations are involved, such as the Federal Bureau of Investigation (FBI), Drug Enforcement Administration (DEA), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Internal Revenue Service (IRS).
 If arrested, the prosecution with the support and resources of the U.S. government will work diligently to pursue you and/or your organization to the full extent of the law.

-As Colorado federal lawyers with a successful track record in both civil and criminal cases, we offer a free and confidential consultation as your first step toward protecting your rights.
+As Colorado federal lawyers with a successful track record in both civil and criminal cases, Evergreen Attorneys offer a free and confidential consultation as your first step toward protecting your rights.
+Contact the Colorado federal lawyers at Evergreen Attorneys today if you are facing a federal investigation in the state of Colorado.

 When facing a federal offense, you must be aware of your rights.

 The first 10 amendments of the U.S. Constitution is the Bill of Rights—the foundation of U.S. law.
+Colorado federal lawyers need to know how to use these tools in the toolkit to hold the government accountable.
 The amendments associated with the criminal justice system include:

 Amendment IV—protects individuals from unreasonable searches and seizures by the government.